JvanKatwijk/dabradio/README.md

 a DAB signal can be detected.
 If so, the channel is recorded.

 The GUI does *not* provide buttons to select the Mode or the Band.
 Defaults are Mode 1 and the VHF Band III.
 In the ".ini" file
-(a file .dabradio.ini in the home directory of the user) the Mode can be set as well as the band.
+(a file .dabradio.ini in the home directory of the user) the Mode can be set as well as the band (Since the DAB standard in 2016 simplified DAB (a.o) by just supporting Mode 1 in VHF Band III, a future version will omit the possibility of choosing band and/or mode).

 The services are presented in a separate widget, for each service the widget contains some additional information.